 A retention schedule promotes consistency by ensuring that we keep the same type of record for the same amount of time no matter where the record is held.
 Retention schedules promote control over the University's records, enable us to dispose confidently of records we no longer need, and ensure the retention of the minimum volume of records consistent with economy and efficiency.
 The retention of unnecessary records consumes staff time, space and equipment.
-It also incurs liabilities in terms of the need to service information requests made under data protection legislation and the Freedom of Information (Scotland) Act 2002.
+It also incurs liabilities in terms of the need to service information requests made under data protection legislation and the Freedom of Information (Scotland) Act 2002 (FOISA).

 Retention schedules assist with compliance with this legislation.
 Data protection legislation requires us to keep records for no longer than necessary; we can be sued for retaining unnecessary information if this causes damage to someone.
-It is a personal criminal offence to destroy information requested under either of these Acts; a retention schedule will help with accountability under this legislation by enabling us to demonstrate that any destructions have been undertaken in line with proper procedures and requirements.
+It is a personal criminal offence to destroy information requested under FOISA or the UK General Data Protection Regulation (UK GDPR); a retention schedule will help with accountability under such legislation by enabling us to demonstrate that any destructions have been undertaken in line with proper procedures and requirements.
 Destructions undertaken without a retention schedule will be open to accusations of improper practice.

 Furthermore this legislation requires the University to be transparent about how long we keep records for.
-The Office of the Scottish Information Commissioner who regulate compliance with the Freedom of Information (Scotland) Act 2002 expect the University to publish retention schedules in accordance with our obligations to proactively publish information.
+The Office of the Scottish Information Commissioner, who regulate compliance with FOISA, expect the University to publish retention schedules in accordance with our obligations to proactively publish information.
 In addition data protection legislation requires the University to be transparent and tell individuals how long we will keep information about them.
 Publishing retention schedules for personal data is one way we can do this.

-The s 61 Code of Practice issued by the Scottish Executive under the Freedom of Information (Scotland) Act 2002 specifically requires organisations subject to freedom of information legislation to have retention schedules for all their records.
+The s 61 Code of Practice issued by the Scottish Executive under FOISA specifically requires organisations subject to freedom of information legislation to have retention schedules for all their records.
 Although compliance with this Code is not mandatory, it is seen as indicative of whether or not an organisation has complied with the legislation.